Oxnard Union High School District: History

+Formation and growth

 The Oxnard Union High School District was established in 1901.
 Oxnard High School, the first school formed under the auspices of the district, opened the following year near downtown Oxnard.

 From 1957 to 1974, Joseph W. Crosby served as OUHSD superintendent.
 During his tenure, the district experienced massive population growth.
 His first major undertaking as Superintendent was to staff and open the newly constructed Adolfo Camarillo High School.
 Crosby then immediately spearheaded an ambitious construction program funded by a school bond measure that enabled the building of several new high schools: Hueneme (opened 1959), Thousand Oaks (1962), Rio Mesa (1965), Channel Islands (1966), and Newbury Park (1967).

 On July 1, 1974, the Conejo Valley Unified School District (CVUSD) was formed in Thousand Oaks from the easternmost territory of OUHSD.
 The new district took control of the two existing public high schools within its boundaries, Thousand Oaks and Newbury Park.

 In 1995, OUHSD relocated Oxnard High School to a new site on Gonzales Road, the first comprehensive campus to open in three decades.
 This replaced the original location on Fifth Street, which has stood in the flight path of Oxnard Airport since 1934.
 The city of Oxnard purchased the old campus and converted it into a park.

+By 2023 the district budget was about $300 million per year.
+Statewide tests showed better achievement in language arts than in mathematics, even though the district served students speaking over nine languages, from Arabic to Zapotec.